kingakisielinska/mObywatel-user-guide/UI.md

 User interface overview
 ===

-After logging in to the application, you can see the home page.
+After logging in to the application, you can see the home page:

 <img src="assets/images/add.png" width="200" height="400">

 Here, you can add your documents.
-The information on adding documents is described in ............ section.
+The information on adding documents is described in [**Adding documents**](general.md) section.

-When you click the **menu** icon in the top right corner, you see functions of the main menu.
+When you click the **menu** icon in the top right corner, you see the functions of the main menu:

 <img src="assets/images/hamb.png" width="300" height="450">